pedromessetti/investment-analysis-system/README.md

 2. `cd` to the project directory

+3. `mkdir csv` to create the folder for storing the csv files

-3. Run the main script:
+4. Run the main script:

         python3.10 main.py